richardfoltyn/python-statistics/docs/COMPILING.md

     c.NbConvertApp.export_format = 'latex'
     c.ExecutePreprocessor.allow_errors = True

+Optionally, adding the following will trigger a notebook to be executed before it is exported.

     c.ExecutePreprocessor.enabled = True

+If execution takes a long time, it might be better to avoid this and pass the `--execute` argument to `jupyter nbconvert` as needed.
+Note that changes to Markdown cells correctly detected even without executing the notebook!

 Note that a fresh template config file with all default values can be generated via